How to Build an Emergency Litter or Stretcher in a Survival or Wilderness Situation

 -

-Lay the fabric flat on the ground.
+Lay the fabric flat.

 -